jhspetersson/jhspetersson/README.md

 Your local bug tracker.
 It saves everything in git repository, but under "hidden" ref (you can make it visible along all other branches though).

-Supports syncing issues with GitHub, Gitlab and Jira (in development).
+Supports syncing issues with GitHub, Gitlab and Jira Cloud.
 Redmine and YouTrack are in the plans.

 Was presented on [GitMerge 2024](https://git-merge.com) conference.
 For hardcore git CLI users.